TomConlin/trouble_w_triples/README.md

 but the main classes of issues can be seen in the error flag returned.
 * a non zero error flag means the classifier found something wrong
 * an even error flag means semantic issues exist
-* an odd error flag means syntatic issues exist
+* an odd error flag means syntactic issues exist
 * an odd error flag greater than one means both type of issues exist

 an error flag of 0 would be no errors, but we filtered for canonical when we began so there should not be any